jeankeller/motifSearch/README.md

 To install any package additional Python packages, the easiest way is to use the pip command: pip install package_name To install R packages, use the followaing command: DESCRIPTION OF INSTALLATION (CYRIL) Input parameters of motifSearch are given in the configfile.
-Motif to be searched haeve to be provided using the syntax of regular expression (see details below).
+Motif to be searched have to be provided using the syntax of regular expression (see details below).
+Input motif format:
+    - ".": any character (e.g T.C means search for T + any letter + C)
+    - "[]": one of the character contains between brackets (e.g T[AG]C means search for T + A or G + C); [^A] means any character except A
+    - "*": any or many occurences of the previous character (e.g AT* means search for A + 0 or many T)
+    - "{}": precise number of occurences for the previous character (e.g AT{2,5}C means search for A + 2 to 5 T + C; whereas AT{2,}C means search for A + at least 2 T + C)
+Useful link to use regular expression: LINK2ADD